GrilledSword/claude-office-skills/README.md

 ```
 > Create a quarterly sales presentation with 5 slides
+> Create a powerpoint presentation based on @input/slide_notes.txt
 > Edit this Word document and add tracked changes
 > Build an Excel financial model for budget projections
 > Fill out this PDF form with data from this JSON
 ```

 Claude Code will:

 1. Check if a skill exists for your task
 2. Read the appropriate `SKILL.md` workflow
 3. Execute the workflow step-by-step